BrianPugh/cyclopts/docs/source/api.rst

 Config
 ------
 Cyclopts has builtin configuration classes to be used with :attr:`App.config <cyclopts.App.config>` for loading user-defined defaults in many common scenarios.
+All Cyclopts builtins index into the configuration file with the following rules:

+1. Apply ``root_keys`` (if provided) to enter the project's configuration namespace.

+2. Apply the command name(s) to enter the current command's configuration namespace.

+3. Apply each key/value pair if CLI arguments have **not** been provided for that parameter.

 .. autoclass:: cyclopts.config.Toml